Vimru/taps/README.md

 **Development version:**

 (This is an unreleasable version likely to be unstable).
-The version number has 'dev' appended to make you aware you are not running a stable release.

 	$ git clone https://github.com/Vimru/taps && cd taps
 	$ pip install --user .